Resident Evil: Extinction: Plot

 A cloned Alice wakes up in a mansion, wanders through its halls, and is forced to escape several security traps.
-However, she is eventually killed by a bounding mine hidden on the floor.
+However, she is eventually killed by a bounding mine hidden in the floor.
 Her body is dumped into a pit filled with dozens of other Alice clones, representing the failed results of the Umbrella Corporation's ongoing Project Alice.

 Five years after Umbrella's attempts to cover up the contamination of Raccoon City, (Note: as depicted in Resident Evil: Apocalypse.) the T-virus has spread around the world, causing ecological destruction to all life.
-The real Alice wanders the wasteland and, after fighting off marauders, discovers information in an abandoned notebook referring to an supposedly uninfected area in Alaska.
+The real Alice wanders the wasteland and, after fighting off marauders, discovers information in an abandoned notebook referring to a supposedly uninfected area in Alaska.

 Simultaneously, a convoy of survivors led by Claire Redfield and Raccoon City survivors Carlos Oliveira and L.J.
 Wade travels across the country in search of supplies and safe harbor.
 While searching a motel, L.J. is bitten by a zombie.
 Fearing the harsh fate that awaits him, he chooses not to tell the other survivors about the injury.
 The next morning, the convoy is attacked by a murderous flock of infected crows.
 With the team nearly overwhelmed, Alice appears and destroys the remaining crows with her newfound telekinesis, though she falls unconscious.
 Awaking shortly thereafter, Alice is introduced to Claire and tells her about the notebook, convincing her to take the convoy to Alaska.